dppdppd/The-Boardgame-Insert-Toolkit/README.md

 e.g. `[ LBL_SIZE, 12 ]`

 #### `LBL_SPACING`
-value is expected to either be a number, and determines the letter spacing. e.g. `[ LBL_SPACING, 1.1 ]`
+value is expected to be a number, and determines the letter spacing. e.g. `[ LBL_SPACING, 1.1 ]`